gradha/gradha.github.io/src/articles/29-kerf-timestamps-done-almost-right-nim.rst

 overloading of the operators to avoid having to write ``times mapright range(10)``, but all in all the result is quite the same in readability.
-If you don't like operators you could use names as in Kerf, remember that there is nothing special about writing an operator in nim, it's just a proc with two parameters.
+If you don't like operators you could use names as in Kerf, remember that there is nothing special about writing an operator in Nim, it's just a proc with two parameters.
 The `last bit of the example may throw you off
 <https://github.com/gradha/kerf_timestamps_done_almost_right/blob/master/nim/units.nim#L30-L31>`_: